Cymbalta delayed-release capsulesPronunciation

 - Continue to take Cymbalta delayed-release capsules even if you feel well.
 Do not miss any doses.

 - Do not suddenly stop taking Cymbalta delayed-release capsules without checking with your doctor.
 Side effects may occur.
-They may include mental or mood changes, numbness or tingling of the skin, diarrhea, dizziness, confusion, headache, increased sweating, nausea, nightmare, ringing in the ears, seizures, trouble sleeping, unusual tiredness, or vomiting.
-You will be closely monitored when you start Cymbalta delayed-release capsules and whenever a change in dose is made.
+They may include anxiety, numbness or tingling of the skin, diarrhea, dizziness, headache, increased sweating, irritability, nausea, trouble sleeping, unusual tiredness, or vomiting.
+If you need to stop Cymbalta delayed-release capsules, your doctor may need to gradually lower your dose.

 - If you miss a dose of Cymbalta delayed-release capsules, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.